beckn/developer-docs/content/Core.md

 ---
-title: "Beckn Protocol - Core Specifications"
+title: "Beckn - Core"
 metaTitle: "Developer Documentation"
-metaDescription: "Beckn Mobility is a set of open API specifications that work as an open protocol for integrated mobility."
+metaDescription: "Beckn is a set of open API specifications that work as an open protocol for integrated mobility."
 ---

 # Introduction